Dog neutering – a guide to castration and spaying

 - Will neutering stop my dog humping?

 - Is it too late to neuter my older dog?

-- Can I neuter before my dog’s first season?
+- Can I neuter my dog before her first season?

-- I have unneutered female and male dogs in my household, what should I do to avoid unwanted pregnancies?
+- I have an unneutered female and male dog, what should I do to avoid an unwanted pregnancy?